rongmon/rbcodes/README.md

 	3) rb_interactive_vpfit_singlet.py : Interactive simple Voigt profile fitter [used with rb_spec.py]
 	[ Look for rbvfit github repository for an interactive Voigt profile fitter, suited for any complex profiles.]

 	4) rb_plot_spec.py:  To plot 1D spectrum, smooth, pan, zoom and explore spectrum.
 Allows to plot absorption lines at any redshifts, and do simple equivalent width and Gaussian fitting.
 My version of x_specplot routine.
+Now updated to plot multiple absorbers and load previously identified absorbers.

 The IGM folder contains several python routines for intergalactic medium and circumgalactic medium calculations.